 Career Advice from 5 Powerful Silicon Valley Women

 Sure, I could kick off this article with all sorts of glum stats about the lack of women in top spots in business in general and in the IT fields in particular.
 Heck, I’ve been in tech since I was 15, so I know it firsthand.
-I’ll indulge you this one — according to Business Insider, women hold just 11 percent of the executive positions in Silicon Valley tech companies.
+This is the most shocking of the bunch: women hold just 11 percent of the executive positions in Silicon Valley tech companies.
+Picture all those boardroom table meetings –and all those decisions being made– with only one woman in the room for every nine men.
 Blech.
 It’s bleak, I know.

 But it’s getting better.

 Want proof?
 Check out this article from The New Yorker that details the ways the hole in the glass ceiling is getting larger.
 Yes, there are obvious problems with gender diversity in the tech fields and yes, we have miles to go.
 But some women have risen to the top and are empowering a new generation of women in the industry with their success.

 Not only does gender equality provide diverse ideas, but it also fosters the next generation of female leaders by providing like-minded role models and mentors that are often instrumental to one’s success.